-The Commission staff has completed the work involved in updating and extending the regional land use plan to the year 2050.
-Related activities in 2017 included completing work on plan design guidelines, publishing SEWRPC Planning Report No. 55, VISION 2050: A Regional Land Use and Transportation System Plan for Southeastern Wisconsin, and continuing organizational activities related to the regional plan update (see project 220-1000).
+In 2017, the Commission staff completed the work involved in updating and extending the regional land use plan to the year 2050.
+The plan is documented in SEWRPC Planning Report No. 55, VISION 2050: A Regional Land Use and Transportation Plan for Southeastern Wisconsin.
+Related activities in 2018 included work on an amendment to VISION 2050 to incorporate land use changes to accommodate additional residents and jobs related to the planned Foxconn manufacturing campus in the Village of Mount Pleasant, and public outreach activities related to the regional plan amendment (see project 220-1000).